Yes, You Can Be a Vegetarian and an Athlete Too

 Here are some food ideas for athletes eating a vegetarian or vegan diet:

-Choose balanced meals and snacks to fuel you before and during exercise, support recovery and do so without any gastrointestinal distress.
+Choose balanced meals and snacks to fuel you before and during exercise without any gastrointestinal distress.
+Your food choices should also support recovery after your workouts.

 If you plan to start a vegetarian or vegan diet, beware that the increased amount of fiber you consume may cause some gas, bloating or diarrhea.
 Introduce fiber slowly and allow plenty of time for meals to digest before you exercise.